PNB by the Decades: 1980s at PNB, the Origins of Kent Stowell’s Swan Lake and Nutcracker

 Lindsi Dec and PNB Company dancers in Carmina Burana © Angela Sterling.

 You never forget the opening moment of Kent Stowell’s Carmina Burana.
-Even wildly enthusiastic applause can’t drown out the 70 voices of the Pacific Lutheran University Choral Union or the first crashing notes played with authority […]
+Even wildly enthusiastic applause can’t drown out the 70 voices of the Pacific Lutheran University Choral […]

 Our Favorite Balanchine Quotes for His 115th Birthday